 Q: What is an official Puppy Linux distribution?

 A: It must meet two conditions.
-1) It must be built using Woof-CE.
+1) It must be built using Woof-CE and its build “recipe” should be in woof-distro.
 2) It must be endorsed as “official” by the Puppy Master.

 Q: What is the latest version of official Puppy Linux?